International Day for the Elimination of Violence Against Women

 Sociocultural factors disfavouring women

 Stereotypes of gender roles have continued especially in India, where women’s primary role is limited to marriage and motherhood.
-The marriage can’t be dissolved and Daughter-in-law (Bahu) means she should adjust and be tolerant and respectful towards family, while the husband is given a divine status.
+The marriage can’t be dissolved and the Daughter-in-law (Bahu) means she should adjust and be tolerant and respectful towards family, while the husband is given a divine status.

 She should bring money and gifts from parents at various festivals.
 She has nothing of her own.
 Without their husband life has no meaning for her.
 Although the practice of Sati has declined, enforced widowhood is still prevalent.